You may wish to see an introductory page first.

 Baroque sculptors and architects had a predilection for decorating their works with small human heads (see a page on the Laughing Masks of Rome).
 The mosaic above shows that also the ancient mosaicists did the same: they portrayed eight human heads in different attitude along the decorative band; some of the heads are trying to look upwards towards the central scene.

-(left) Orpheus appeasing the wild animals (from Tarsus); (right) detail of the decorative band surrounding the central scene
+(left) Orpheus appeasing the wild animals from Tarsus; see the same subject in Philippopolis and in a marble table support from Sabratha; (right) detail of the decorative band surrounding the central scene

 When we were young we all have enjoyed receiving a book with pictures of wild animals; the choice of some subjects of the mosaics was driven by the fact that they offered the opportunity to portray many animals; in this mosaic we can notice that the animals are placed in the space in a rather haphazard way, the focus being on each of them, rather than on the overall scene; the mosaicist made use of a high variety of colour nuances as the detail of the decorative band shows.